yogaacor/Foundation-on-Artificial-Intelligence/README.md

 How many of each denomination are needed (from largest to smallest).
 The total count of paper money and coins.
 Any remaining amount that cannot be cashed out.

+# 01_Kelompok_J_3 - HR Metrics and Analytics

+This project involves analyzing an HR-related dataset created for a graduate MSHRM course at New England College of Business.
+The dataset contains various employee-related metrics, such as performance scores, reasons for termination, and employee demographics.
+This analysis aims to uncover patterns related to employee termination, performance evaluation, and recruitment sources.
+The goal is to provide actionable insights for HR professionals to optimize decision-making in employee management.

+Tasks:

+Data Aggregation:
+Answer multiple aggregation questions using Pandas.
+The detailed questions are available in the provided .ipynb file.
+These questions help uncover key insights from the dataset.
+Exploratory Data Analysis (EDA):

+Perform EDA on the target variable (employee termination) to analyze which feature variables are related to employee termination, such as:
+- Most common reasons for termination
+- Termination by department
+- Termination by gender
+Create a minimum of five visualizations to illustrate the insights discovered during the EDA process.

+Key Analysis Questions:

+a.
+Is there any relationship between an employee’s manager and their performance score?
+b.
+What are the best recruiting sources to ensure a low employee termination ratio?

+Goals:
+To provide insights on employee retention and performance.
+To assist HR professionals in making data-driven decisions regarding employee management, performance evaluations, and recruitment strategies.